 I have been lucky to have international experiences before and during my teaching career.
 Cultural experiences, like my time in Peru, have given me a sense of what it’s like to live as part of a minority culture and to navigate an unfamiliar system.
 It’s also shaped the values I bring to teaching.
 I encourage other teachers to seek out international experiences as a way to learn what it’s like to be an outsider; doing so can help them move toward a more equitable classroom practice and better relate to a student population that’s changing so quickly.

 Not all Oregon teachers will have the opportunity to go abroad, but we still need to work to move the state in the direction of equity.
 When class size floats between 30 and 40 students and the number of languages and cultures represented by our students shifts quickly in our high school classrooms, it becomes more difficult to get to know our students well, culturally speaking.
 Despite the challenges, it’s something we need to do.

 Oregon teachers need time and support for equity trainings.
 If all teachers in the state have the opportunity to become engaged around equity, we can make a difference.
 The state should also move to adopt equity standards, like the ones my colleague Gerry Briscoe is working on in Alaska.
-(You can learn more about Gerry’s work in the upcoming webinar that REL Northwest is co-presenting.)
 Equity standards support teachers by giving them a road map to follow and helping them develop the instructional skill set needed so that all students have an opportunity to succeed.